adityasharma455/ai-sales-visit-logger/README.md

 ## Offline Sync Flow

-1 User creates visit offline
+1 User creates a visit offline
-2 Visit stored in Room database
+2 Visit is stored in Room database
+3 Audio can be recorded and transcribed later
-3 AI processing occurs when internet available
+4 AI summary is generated when available
-4 Visit uploaded to Firebase
+5 Visit is uploaded to Firestore
-5 Sync status updated to SYNCED
+6 Sync status is updated to SYNCED
+7 Notes for Development
+8 Use StateFlow for UI state
+9 Use collectAsStateWithLifecycle() in Compose
+10 Keep business logic inside ViewModels / UseCases
+11 Keep API keys out of GitHub
+12 Use one repository structure for both sales and manager modules

 ---